Convection velocities and velocity coupling of outer-scaled wall-pressure fluctuations in canonical turbulent boundary layers: Introduction and motivation

-For fluid flow, wall-pressure fluctuations are governed by Poisson’s equation, the solution of which---when applied to a TBL---reveals the dependence of $p_w$ on velocity fluctuations across the full flow domain \citep{panton1974,willmarth1975}.
+Wall-pressure fluctuations beneath a TBL are a spatially nonlocal function of the full source field in the pressure-Poisson equation \citep{tsuji2007,chang1999}, and can be obtained from a Green’s-function convolution of the source terms across the semi-infinite domain (\emph{i.e.}, above the wall).
+These source terms underpin the dependence of $p_w$ on velocity fluctuations throughout the full flow domain \citep{panton1974,willmarth1975}.
 This theoretical link between $p_w$ and the overlying velocity field was leveraged by \citet{farabee1991} and \citet{tsuji2007} to test classical scaling arguments for the $p_w$ frequency spectrum, which were inspired by scalings exhibited by the velocity spectra \citep{perry1986}.
 Their analysis was conducted for TBLs at low-to-moderate friction Reynolds numbers ($Re_{\tau}$ $\lesssim$ 6000), and revealed that the low-, mid-, and high-frequency domains of the $p_w$ spectrum scale with outer, intermediate, and Kolmogorov scaling parameters, respectively.
 By comparing this against the spectral scaling exhibited by the velocity in different regions of the TBL \citep{perry1986}, it was inferred that the low-, mid- and high-frequency contributions to $p_w$ arise predominantly from the outer, overlap (\emph{i.e.}, logarithmic) and inner regions of the flow, respectively \citep{farabee1991,tsuji2007}.
-However, the absence of correlations between $p_w$ and the turbulence velocities has limited the spectral scaling methodology from identifying spatial locations of the $p_w$ sources, which forms the primary aim of this study.
-Here, we report measurements that simultaneously acquire time series of wall-pressure and streamwise velocity across a TBL, and over large streamwise offsets.
-This focus on large scales stems from a persistent gap in understanding the extent to which large-scale velocity fluctuations---known to coexist throughout the BL \citep{marusic2010}---contribute to the growth in large-scale energy of the wall-pressure fluctuations \citep{tsuji2007,klewicki2008,baars2024,deshpande2025}.
+However, previous studies did not focus on correlations of both streamwise and temporal scales, between $p_w$ and the turbulent velocities, at different $Re_{\tau}$ \citep{naka2015,gibeau2021}.
+Consequently, they could not directly associate space-time $p_w$ fluctuations with the $Re_{\tau}$-dependent behaviour of the coherent velocity structures in different regions of the TBL.
+In this study, we report measurements that simultaneously acquire time series of wall-pressure and streamwise velocity across a TBL, and over large streamwise offsets.
+This focus on large scales stems from a persistent gap in understanding the extent to which large-scale velocity fluctuations---known to coexist throughout the BL \citep{marusic2010}---are correlated with the growth in large-scale energy of the wall-pressure fluctuations \citep{tsuji2007,klewicki2008,baars2024,deshpande2025}.
 In this respect, considering the streamwise velocity component (as opposed to the wall-normal one) is deemed sufficient, as this component was shown to correlate with the wall-pressure at very low frequencies while the wall-normal velocity component did not \citep{baars2024,deshpande2025}.
+We also clarify here that linear correlations between $p_w$ and isolated velocity signals can only be used to probe their statistical coupling, and cannot directly quantify the strength of $p_w$ `sources' in a strict Poisson-equation sense.

 Besides spectral scaling arguments, several past studies have attempted to infer the spatial origin of $p_w$-sources by investigating the scaling of their convection velocities ($U_c$).
 This line of investigation dates back to the foundational work of Willmarth and co-workers \citep{willmarth1956,willmarth1962}, who experimentally reconstructed the space-time correlation of the wall-pressure, defined as: